-The field of data science continues to grow as more businesses, governments rapidly, and professionals are looking to harness new technology to provide better predictions.
-Many institutions chose machine learning as their tool of choice; the applications for this area of study are far and wide.
+Data science continues to grow as more businesses, governments rapidly, and professionals seek to harness new technology to provide better predictions.
+Many institutions chose machine learning as their tool; the applications for this study area are far and wide.

 Machine Learning Defined

 Essentially machine learning is one way to use AI.
 Arthur Samuel, a pioneer in this study, stated that “computers [would] the ability to learn without explicitly being programmed.” the difference with machine learning is that its primary goal is to solve problems in the physical world.
-Their understanding of the written text allows them to fix a problem faster than anyone could.
+Their understanding of the written text allows them to fix a problem faster than anyone could do seamlessly.

 How Machine Learning Works

 Thanks to UC Berkley, the topic of the machine learning algorithm is broken down into three main parts based.
 Below are the three main points:

 Machine learning primarily predicts a specific outcome or classifies massive amounts of data.
 Depending on the input data, which can be labeled or unlabelled (if you have a particular category, name, or class for your data), the algorithm used can analyze the data’s pattern.